-One of the most important aspects for the understanding of the late antique imagination and its for the economic history of this period is the so-called African Red Slip Ware (ARS). so-called African Red Slip Ware (ARS).
-The relief-decorated pottery was produced in large quantities in North Africa between the 3rd and 5th century A.D. and was and traded throughout the Mediterranean as far as Britain.
-The bowls, plates, jugs and pitchers are of outstanding importance. to them.
+One of the most important object categories for the understanding of the late antique period worlds of imagination and their change, as well as for the economic history of this period, is the pottery known as African red slip ware (ARS).
+The relief-bearing pottery was produced in large quantities in North Africa between the 3rd and 5th centuries A.D. and was traded throughout the Mediterranean, going as far as Britain.
+Accordingly, the bowls, plates, jugs and pitchers are of outstanding significance.

-With regard to their special medial qualities and the great knowledge potential for cultural-historical questions, the genre has hardly been studied, and has been insufficiently developed for corresponding analyses.
-One reason for this is the particular challenge of documenting the objects and their decoration.
-The representations applied to the vessels by means of relief appliqués cannot be precisely recorded with traditional 2D documentation methods due to the different curvatures of the vessels.
+With regard to its special medial qualities and the great insight potential for questions of cultural history, the category has hardly been studied and has been insufficiently explored for respective analyses.
+One reason for this is the particular challenge of documenting the objects and their ornamentation.
+The depictions applied to the vessels using relief appliqués cannot be precisely recorded by traditional 2D documentation methods, given the different curvatures of the vessels.
 In addition, the relevant literature lacks a standardized approach to the motifs.

-The aim of the project is to open up a largely unpublished collection for research in an innovative and sustainable way by means of the precise 3D digitization of the relief-decorated ARS of the Roman-Germanic Central Museum (RGZM) and the construction of an ontology, thus not only enabling new research questions but also setting documentation standards.
+The aim of the project is to make a largely unpublished collection accessible for research in an innovative and sustained way with the precise 3D digitization of the relief-bearing ARS collection of the Roman-Germanic Central Museum (RGZM) and the creation of an ontology, not only enabling new research questions, but also establishing documentation standards.

-The high-precision 3D data acquisition and processing of the ARS collection at the RGZM, about 325 objects, has been completed.
-It was performed with the projection scanner ATOS TripleScan from GOM in the laboratories of the i3mainz. of the i3mainz.
-To provide the 3D models with a realistic surface, the originals were the originals were scanned in the so-called “structure from motion” process from all sides with the system camera from all sides with the Nikon D800 system camera.
-After the processing, i.e., the generation of the 3D models and the subsequent the 3D-model and the photos are connected with each other, there is now for each textured 3D model for each object is now available for further analysis. available.
+The high-precision 3D data acquisition and processing of the ARS collection at the RGZM, containing about 325 objects, has been completed.
+It was performed in the laboratories of the i3mainz with the structured-light 3D scanner ATOS TripleScan manufactured by GOM.
+To give the 3D models a realistic surface, the originals were photographed from all sides with the Nikon D800 system camera using the structure from motion (SfM) method.
+Post-processing, in other words after the generation of the 3D models and the subsequent combination of the 3D model and the photos, a true-color textured 3D model is now available for each object for further analysis.

-For the digital representation and processing of the textured 3D models, the open-source framework 3DHOP was chosen.
-Because of the high resolution of the objects and the associated file sizes, it is convenient to work with the NEXUS data format, which stores the original files in multiple resolutions.
-The viewer is automatically provided with the resolution that matches the current section.
-The 3D viewer is further developed using web technologies such as HTML5 and WebGL.
-A function that allows the user to interactively mark applikes in the 3D model has already been implemented.
-The scientific description and interpretation of the objects by the archaeologists will also be done in this step.
+The open-source framework 3DHOP was chosen for the digital portrayal and processing of the textured 3D models.
+Because of the high resolution of the objects and the related file sizes, the choice was made to work with the NEXUS data format, which saves the original files in several resolutions.
+The viewer is automatically provided with the resolution matching the current section.
+The 3D viewer is being further developed using web technologies such as HTML5 and WebGL.
+A function that allows the user to interactively mark appliqués in the 3D model has already been implemented.
+The scientific description and interpretation of the objects by the archaeologists is also performed in this step.

-A geometric comparison process will help answer archaeological questions that depend on the degree of similarity between two appliques.
-First, the area of the applique to be compared is digitally cut out to determine its geometry.
-This is because during the manufacturing process, the geometry of the appliques was deformed differently by applying them to the respective vessel.
+A geometric comparison process aims to help answer archaeological questions that depend on the degree of similarity between two appliqués.
+First, the area of the appliqué to be compared is digitally cut out to determine its geometry.
+This is because during the creation process, the geometry of the appliqués was distorted differently by the application to the respective vessel.
 The 3D model is transformed into a 2.5D representation by projection.
-After applying the projection, residual influences of the deformation are present, which are to be taken into account when evaluating the result in the archaeological similarity analysis.
-For further processing, the appliques are saved as 2.5D images.
+After using the projection, residual influences of the deformation are present, which are to be taken into account when evaluating the result in the archaeological similarity analysis.
+The appliqués are saved as 2.5D images for further processing.

-For the geometric comparison of two appliques, approximate values for the deviations between the two 2.5D images are determined.
-Using an iterative image comparison procedure, the geometric relationship of the comparison candidates is determined.
-Based on this, colorized difference images and graphical representations of local displacements will be produced.
-These quantitative and qualitative results will aid archaeologists in their interpretations of possible similarities and consequently, for example, in assigning artifacts to workshops.
+For the geometric comparison of two appliqués, approximate values for the deviations between the two 2.5D images are determined.
+Using an iterative image comparison procedure, the geometric relationship of the comparison specimens is determined.
+Based on this, colorized differential images and graphical representations of local displacements are generated.
+These quantitative and qualitative results will aid archaeologists in their interpretations of possible similarities and consequently, for example, in attributing artifacts to production workshops.

-The archaeological observations and interpretations are compiled into a semantic structure called ARS3DOnto.
-The ontology provides the necessary framework to document meta-, para-, and provenance information of the recorded and processed 2.5D and 3D data from the African Red Slipware and its digitized and annotated applications.
-ARS3DOnto is modeled as much as possible on the concepts of CIDOC-CRM and the CRMDig or CRMSci extensions.
-In addition to those of CIDOC-CRM, the ontology represents various axioms required to define ARS and its features.
+The archaeological observations and interpretations are compiled in a semantic structure called ARS3DOnto.
+The ontology provides the necessary framework to document meta-, para-, and provenance information of the recorded and processed 2.5D and 3D data from the African red slip ware and its digitized and annotated applications.
+ARS3DOnto is modeled as far as possible on the concepts of CIDOC-CRM and the CRMDig or CRMSci extensions.
+In addition to those of CIDOC-CRM, the ontology portrays various axioms required to define ARS and its characteristics.
 These axioms are related to the axioms defined by CRMs either by classes, subclasses or other relationships.
 The content semantically structured in this way is stored in an RDF triplestore.

-A virtual platform unites all 3D analysis and visualization tools as well as the semantic structure ARS3DOnto.
+A virtual platform combines all 3D analysis and visualization tools along with the semantic structure ARS3DOnto.
 It is already available within the project for processing the 3D models.
-In the future external users will also have the possibility to view the 3D models in the viewer and retrieve the results of the analyses.
+In the future, external users will also have the opportunity to view the 3D models in the viewer and retrieve the results of the analyses.

-For referencing and long-term archiving, the digital masters will also be made accessible via the object database Arachne of the German Archaeological Institute.
+For referencing and long-term archiving, the digital masters will also be made available through the German Archaeological Institute’s Arachne object database.